maxisoft/ASFFreeGames/README.md

 ### Log is full of `Request failed after 5 attempts!` messages is there something wrong ?

 - There's nothing wrong (most likely), those error messages are the result of the plugin trying to add a steam key which is unavailable.
-With time those error should occurs less frequently (see [#3](https://github.com/maxisoft/ASFFreeGames/issues/3) for more details).
+With time those errors should occurs less frequently (see [#3](https://github.com/maxisoft/ASFFreeGames/issues/3) for more details).
 ---
 ## Dev notes